Aragrif/SK_PTM/README.md

 ### manageData/standardizeConfidence.R
 * takes Estimates_combined.csv file and standardizes lower and upper estimates to 80% confidence level
-* saves results into 2 tables: data/Estimates_std_long.csv (tidy version) and Estimates_std_wide.csv (same table format as Results.csv)
+* saves outputs into 2 tables: data/Estimates_std_long.csv (tidy version) and Estimates_std_wide.csv (same table format as Results.csv)
 * also counts the number of expert estimates for each ecological group (data/Estimates_count_group.csv) and for each strategy-group combination (data/Estimates_count_strategy.csv), and saves a tidy version of Estimates_combined.csv (data/Estimates_tidy.csv)

 ### manageData/createBoxplots.R
-* uses Estimates_std_long.csv to create plots for expert review & feedback - *plots not included in this archive*
+* uses Estimates_std_long.csv to create plots for expert review & feedback (plots not included in this archive)
   + plot1 are boxplots of the best guess, lower, and upper estimates for each strategy, with separate plots for each ecological group
   + plot2 are pointrange plots of each individual expert estimate for each strategy, with separate plots for each ecological group